svachaj/sambar-wall/README.md

 `go install github.com/a-h/templ/cmd/templ@latest`

+Than follow this link how to setup IDE [IDE Support](https://templ.guide/commands-and-tools/ide-support)

 ### [Tailwindcss](https://tailwindcss.com/) - CSS Framework

 With no need to install npm, you can use the standalone CLI to compile your Tailwind CSS files.